59blues/PenguinDinerBot/README.md

 # penguinDiner

-I want to automate this game called Penguin Diner, using pyautogui module.
+I am learning to automate this game, Penguin Diner, using the pyautogui module.

-I initiated this project after taking on Al Sweigart's programming course - Automate the boring stuff with python.

-In short, pyautogui will control the mouse cursor and run the game on its own, without human interaction.

-!!!
-This project is still in progress
+Penguin Diner is played using the mouse only.
+In short, I want to create a script so this game is able to run independently without human intervention.

+Work in progress.

+Inspired by Al Sweigart - Automate the Boring Stuff